Bangkok–Chonburi bid for the 2030 Summer Youth Olympics: 2018

-On 28 April, Ittipol Kunplome, Minister consultant of Tourism and Sports is the chair of city selection for bidding 2026 Summer Youth Olympics commission.
+On 28 April, Ittipol Kunplome, Minister consultant of Tourism and Sports, is the chair of city selection for bidding 2026 Summer Youth Olympics commission.
 He revealed that Pattaya will be served for beach and water sports and other sport will be held in Bangkok.

-During 2018 Asian Games in Jakarta, Indonesia, Maj.Gen.
-Jaruek Areeradchakaaran revealed that Thailand hadn't interested in the future Asian Games after held in 1998 in Bangkok but have interested in only Youth Olympics because the government have supported this event.
+During the 2018 Asian Games in Jakarta, Indonesia, Maj.
+Gen. Jaruek Areeradchakaaran revealed that Thailand had no interest in the future Asian Games after held in 1998 in Bangkok but have interest in only Youth Olympics because the government have supported this event.

 On 3 September, Khun Ying Patama Leeswadtrakul was confident that Thailand will host 2026 Summer Youth Olympics and defeat India due to many experiences of Thailand.
-She revealed that among Maj.Gen.
-Jaruek Areeradchakaaran, Minister Weerasak Kowsurat, and others nation sport keymans agreed that YOG will make benefits to Thailand if nation hosts.
+She revealed that among Maj.
+Gen. Jaruek Areeradchakaaran, Minister Weerasak Kowsurat, and others nation sport keymans agreed that YOG will make benefits to Thailand if nation hosts.
 She also revealed that Chiang Mai Province, Chonburi Province, and Phuket Province are the short lists of the host.

 On 2 October, the Cabinet of Thailand approved the plan of the bid 2026 Youth Olympics by Ministry of Tourism and Sports, Ministry of Tourism and Sports offered estimated income and revolving money from the games about 1,000 million Thai baht.

 On 12 October, Minister Weerasak Kowsurat, IOC member Khun Ying Patama Leeswadtrakul, Sport Authority of Thailand governor Kongsak Yodmanee, and ANOC member and NOCT advisor Somsak Leeswadtrakul visited to observe 2018 Summer Youth Olympics in Buenos Aires, Argentina.
-They also met IOC president Thomas Bach and chairman of organizing committee Leandro Larosa, discussing guideline for 2026 Youth Olympics bid.
+They also met IOC president Thomas Bach and chairman of organizing committee Leandro Larosa, discussing guidelines for a 2026 Youth Olympics bid.
 Minister Weerasak said "After Argentine economic crisis, they organized the games with reduced costs.
 They used temporary venues with the existing and raised only 200 million US dollar.
 He also planned to use venues that near railway transits: Bangkok Metropolitan Region Mass Rapid Transit and High-speed rail.

-After the cabinet made Ministry of Tourism and Sports studied the plan of 2026 Youth Olympics, Sport Authority of Thailand vice governor Natthawut Reungwaes revealed that the committee was planned to use temporary venues and build new venues if necessary.
+After the cabinet made Ministry of Tourism and Sports study the plan of 2026 Youth Olympics, Sport Authority of Thailand vice governor Natthawut Reungwaes revealed that the committee planned to use temporary venues and build new venues if necessary.

-On 6 November, Sport Authority of Thailand executive board visited Sport England and World Academy of Sport in Manchester, United Kingdom. they workshopped how England executes in sport.
-Manchester model is the prototype fot Thailand's sport cities.
-Manchester held 2002 Commonwealth Games to impel their citizen to exercise and interest in sport activities.
-This model is also the guideline to host 2026 Youth Olympics.
+On 6 November, Sport Authority of Thailand executive board visited Sport England and World Academy of Sport in Manchester, United Kingdom.
+They workshopped how England executes in sport.
+Manchester model is the prototype for Thailand's sport cities.
+Manchester held the 2002 Commonwealth Games to impel their citizen to exercise and interest in sport activities.
+This model is also the guideline to host the 2026 Youth Olympics.